Dendrochronology: Growth rings

-A fully anchored and cross-matched chronology for oak and pine in central Europe extends back 12,460 years, and an oak chronology goes back 7,429 years in Ireland and 6,939 years in England.
+A fully anchored and cross-matched chronology for oak and pine in central Europe extends back 12,460 years, and an oak chronology goes back 7,506 years in Bohemia, 7,429 years in Ireland and 6,939 years in England.
 Comparison of radiocarbon and dendrochronological ages supports the consistency of these two independent dendrochronological sequences.
 Another fully anchored chronology that extends back 8,500 years exists for the bristlecone pine in the Southwest US (White Mountains of California).

 Dendrochronological equation

 The dendrochronological equation defines the law of growth of tree rings.
 The equation was proposed by Russian biophysicist Alexandr N. Tetearing in his work "Theory of populations" in the form:

 where ΔL is width of annual ring, t is time (in years), ρ is density of wood, kv is some coefficient, M(t) is function of mass growth of the tree.

 Ignoring the natural sinusoidal oscillations in tree mass, the formula for the changes in the annual ring width is:

 where c1, c2, and c4 are some coefficients, a1 and a2 are positive constants.